-To perform email marketing, you need to build your email list.
+To perform email marketing, you need to build your email list (make sure to verify emails).
 This can be done by optimizing your email submission on the site as a popup or somewhere suitable where visitors can provide it to you.

-How to Increase Conversions in Your WooCommerce Store
+How to Increase Conversions on Your WooCommerce Store

 Statistics show that conversion rate optimization (CRO) gives an average of 223% return on investment (ROI).